sheakes/21_cm_hydrogen/README.md

 Using some simple import csv code, astropy, and matplotlib packages.
 I emulated the above frequency graphic and printed the following.
 ![Relative Power vs Frequency](https://user-images.githubusercontent.com/89617602/232877342-3e6a0035-cf35-4070-8940-70eda7416efc.png)

-Using the dopler shift formula Velocity = (c*rest frequency/shifted freqency)-c where c is 3e+8 m/s I calculated that the hydrogen clouds were moving towards the solar system at approximately 86 km/s due to wavelength being blueshifted.
+Using the dopler shift formula Velocity = (c*rest frequency/shifted freqency)-c where c is 3e+8 m/s I calculated that the hydrogen clouds were moving towards observatory at approximately 86 km/s due to wavelength being blueshifted.